Sachin-s-DevOps-Projects/My-Kubernetes-Practices/README.md

-# Kubernetes-Zero-to-Hero
+# Kubernetes
-Creating this repo with an intent to make Kubernetes easy for begineers.
-This is a work-in-progress repo.
+This repo was created to show how to create Kubernetes cluster with kops + aws ec2 instance.

 ## Kubernetes Installation Using KOPS on EC2

+kops (Kubernetes Operations) is an open-source tool developed by Kubernetes to create, manage, and maintain Kubernetes clusters.
+It simplifies the process of setting up a production-grade Kubernetes cluster by providing automation and management capabilities. kops supports cluster provisioning on various cloud platforms loke AWS, GCP, AZURE, ..etc.

 ### Create an EC2 instance or use your personal laptop.